TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 #### km_execmem_base

-Specifies the base address of the executable memory in the virtual address.
+Specifies the base address of the executable region in the virtual address.
 See [section 11.1](#111-executable-memory) for more information.

 This field must be aligned to the page boundary (`km_executable_mem_base % 0x1000 == 0`).

 #### km_execmem_size

-Specifies the size of the executable memory in bytes.
+Specifies the size of the executable region in bytes.
 This field must be divisible by the page size (`km_execmem_size % 0x1000 == 0`).

 #### km_progstack_size

-Specifies the size of the program stack in bytes.
+Specifies the size of the program stack region in bytes.
 This field must be divisible by the page size (`km_progstack_size % 0x1000 == 0`).

 #### km_bootinfo_size

-Specifies the size of the boot information structure in bytes.
+Specifies the size of the boot information region in bytes.
 This field must be divisible by the page size (`km_bootinfo_size % 0x1000 == 0`).

 ## 8. KURO Module